The Latest on MS Clinical Trials

 One study looked at women with MS. The women took estriol, a pregnancy hormone, along with the approved MS drug glatiramer acetate (CopaxoneⓇ).
 The combination therapy resulted in lower levels of certain substances in the women’s blood.
 These substances indicate nerve damage.11

 Participation and representation

-Clinical trials are the best method for discovering new, safe, and effective treatments for MS. But women and people of color tend to be underrepresented in clinical trials.
-Learning how you can participate in trials is the best way to help make sure treatments and therapies apply to all people.12,13
+Clinical trials are the best method for discovering new, safe, and effective treatments for MS. Women and people of color tend to be underrepresented in clinical trials.
+Learning how you can participate in trials is the best way to help make sure treatments and therapies apply to all people.1,4

-Are you interested in participating in a clinical trial?
-Find out which studies you may qualify for near you.
+If you are interested in clinical trials, you can find out which studies you may qualify for near you.

 Were you misdiagnosed with something else before receiving a MS diagnosis?